docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if collapse transformation is on for this layer.
+`true` if collapse transformation is on for this layer.

 #### Type